anhtqeth/extreme_easter/README.md

 Built with Cocos Creator (Type Script)

+Build can be located at /web_build folder.
+This is built by using cocos creator web-desktop build option.

 ## Current features
 - Count Down Timer
 - Number of Players can be set as a property of Server Script